 Sharing a file or folder link with the user will allow them to view/download the file themselves and then upload it to the active domain location of their choosing.

 There are two easy ways to do this from the web interface.
-You can hover over the file and select the blue Share button next to the right.
+You can hover over the file and select the Share button next to the file name.

 You can also select the checkbox next to the file or right-click on the file and hover over the Share option from the action menu.

 When the dialog opens, you’ll see a summary of the security and expiration options available.
 You’ll also be given the option to either copy or email the link.

 If you click Get Link, the screen will change to show a link URL already highlighted.
 You can copy the link and paste it into the body of the email client you are using to send emails.

 Choose Email Link, and you will be prompted to enter your recipient’s email address.